Users

 2. Locate and click on the user.

 4. Confirm you would like to delete the user by typing the username on the line provided.
-It is case sensitive, so you must capitalize as it prompts.

 5. Click Delete.

-Downloading a List of Users
+Download a List of Users

 It is possible to download the list of users as a CSV file: